superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Conceputal Design Final/Conceptual Design.md

 #### **Description**

 The signal processing subsystem carries the heart of the project.
-It will employ signal processing algorithms to extract useful information about the heart rate and respritory rate.
+It will employ signal processing algorithms to extract useful information about the heart rate and respiratory rate.
 The subsystem will have to be fast and accurate.
 The system will connect data to the drone so that the drone can transmit the data back to the pilot.
 The following flow chart describes the steps to meet the specifications.

 <img width="433" alt="Computing system (1)" src="https://github.com/user-attachments/assets/080f6b0c-3eb2-43e6-9002-d479ab09ed63">